yuval728/WsBuddy/README.md

 # WsBuddy

-WsBuddy is a personal project I built to experiment with WhatsApp automation and AI-powered chat agents.
+WsBuddy is a project I built to experiment with WhatsApp automation and AI-powered chat agents.
 The goal is to create a smart WhatsApp agent that can chat, remember conversations, process images and voice, and even generate content.
+It uses a combination of AI models, a vector database for memory, and a simple chat interface to provide a seamless user experience.
+I developed this project using the Neural Maze blogs and videos as a guide, which you can find [here](https://github.com/neural-maze/).

 ## Features